T. R. Shamsudheen

-Thoppilthodi Raheem Shamsudheen (born 12 May) is an Indian educationist, film producer and technocrat.
-He is best known for producing the Malayalam movie 1983 and the 2018 Malayalam movie Queen.
+Thoppilthodi Raheem Shamsudheen is an Indian educationist, film producer and technocrat.
+He is the producer of Malayalam movies 1983 and Queen.
 Besides his contributions to film, Shamsudheen is the chairman of the Cochin College of Engineering and Technology and Cochin Institute of Science & Technology.
 He is also an angel investor and technologist and is involved with multiple technology start-ups and media-related technology solutions.

 Early life

 Born to K Raheem and Khadeeja Beevi, Shamsudheen completed his schooling in Jawahar Navodaya Vidyalaya, Thrissur and earned a Bachelor of Technology from Anna University, Chennai through St Michael College of Engineering & Technology, Sivaganga, Tamil Nadu.
 During his undergraduate years, Shamsudheen was active in his entrepreneurial efforts and garnered a reputation for helping his undergraduate institution improve its admission rates.
-After completing his education in engineering, he undertook his first entrepreneurial activity in Bangalore, India by setting up an internet café.
 Based on his experience with undergraduate engineering education in the state, at the age of 24, Shamsudheen set up the Malabar College of Engineering and Technology (MCET) at Pallur, Thrissur, Kerala in 2009, in partnership with a businessman from Malappuram, Kerala.
 The institution was inaugurated by the former President of India, Dr. APJ Abdul Kalam.
-Shamsudheen, one of the youngest founders of an undergraduate engineering college in Kerala, guided the institution and brought it up for the next three years.